 Lots of tasty concert bass drum!
-It would have been really nice to have a big concert bass drum - but due to availability, I had a use a medium sized (vintage) rope-tuned drum.
+It would have been really nice to have a big concert bass drum - but due to availability, I had to use a medium sized (vintage) rope-tuned drum.
 I took the opportunity to look at suspending the bass drum using an aluminum scaffold frame and several different length bungee (elastic/shock) cords.
 The resulting tone and resonance was outstanding - as the whole drum could resonate freely with minimal dampening.
 I received many comments from the cast about the bass drum sound and how surprised they were when they saw the actual size of it.
 The bass drum sound / tone is especially important in ‘Requiem’, but also needs a good sound engineer to assist with miking and mix to ensure that it is given the context it deserves in the front of house.

 As mentioned previously the new version of the show has a lot more South American influences in the music.
 This extends nicely into the percussion and drum parts, where there are some really good opportunities for the drummer and percussionist to work closely together to develop rhythms that stylistically work well together.
 Buenos Aires is one such chart, and allows the percussionist and drummer to trade fills throughout.
 I enjoyed being able to mix guaguanco and samba influenced conga rhythms in this tune, along with some nice opportunities for timbale fills and cascara patterns.
 Much of the approach I used for ‘Buenos Aires’ was from Dave Roth's Broadway Video - so thanks for that Dave!

 There are some really tasty marimba parts in the score as well.
 There are also some nice marimba and guitar lead melodies (‘Another Suitcase’), odd time signature arpeggio work (‘Money Kept Rolling') through to some interesting mechanical incidental music and 3 mallet parts.